ciurca/personal-website/content/blog/learning-to-type-better-in-30-days.md

 title: Learning to type better in 30 days
 slug: typing
 date: 2020-12-28T11:30:46.828Z
-description: How I increased my typing speed and changed my style of typing for the better
+description: How I increased my typing speed and learned proper typing
-draft: true
+draft: false
 ---
 I started this 30 day challenge in order to improve my typing speed.
 What I didn't consider was that you first had to actually know how to type properly before being fast.